2Epik4u/Wrapper-Electron/README.md

 # wrapper electron

-# how to start
+how to start: npm start

-npm install
-npm start
-then it should open electron window. this is its source code so its not the exe yet because its alpha stage testing.
+# How to compile
+get electron packager then do
+electronpackager .
+on the directory